heinrichelsigan/schnapslet/README.md

 use appletviewer to test applet
 > appletviewer index.html

+# Schnapslet sources for android

-Sources for Android using Abdroid Stzudio are located under schnapslet/android/Schnapslet
+Sources for android using Abdroid Stzudio are located under
+> schnapslet/android/Schnapslet

 File readme.md is located at
-schnapslet/EADME.md
+> schnapslet/EADME.md

+# Wiki

 Wiki files are located at
 https://github.com/heinrichelsigan/schnapslet/wiki/